paulca/configurable_engine/README.md

 To stop routes from being generated set `config.generate_routes = false`

 If you turn off route generation, set the route you want Configurable Engine to use internally instead with `config.custom_route = -> { Rails.application.routes.url_helpers.YOUR_ROUTE_HERE }`

+If you want to use Rails caching of Configurable updates, simply set `config.use_cache = true`

 ## Usage ##